JaheimT/password-generator/README.md

 ## How I Solved It
 - used learned how to use the random import correctly
 - used Sting iport then the respective methods such as string.ascii_lowercase , string.digits , string.ascii_uppercase
 - i relised that i had repeted logic that would make the character pool be dominated by lowecase characters

 ## What I Learned
+- how to properly use the string method
+- better understading of operators

 ## Future Improvements